max-mapper/multiplex/readme.md

 `onStream` will be called with `(stream, id)` whenever a new remote sub-stream is created with an id that hasn't already been created with `.createStream`.

+Options include:

+* `opts.limit` - set the max allowed message size. default is no maximum

-Any options pass in `options` are used as defaults options when creating sub streams.
+Any other options set in `options` are used as defaults options when creating sub streams.

 ### `stream = multiplex.createStream([id], [options])`